SquareSquire286/Garf-Pizza-Palace/docs/Devlog.md

 **30 April 2021**

 Began working on client application with class name `GarfPizzaPalace`.
 The application currently reads one instance of user input, ensures that a valid integer value is entered with a try-catch block, and invokes a Façade-esque order creation module based on the value.
 If the user enters a 1, then a pizza order is created; if the user enters a 2, then a pasta order is created.

+**1 May 2021**

+Completed `Pizza` creation module; the user can now select one of six predetermined pizza recipes or from an array of seven toppings to customize their own pizza.
+The implementation contains elements of the **Façade** and **Proxy** design patterns.
+First, all of the decoration is encapsulated from the main function, which simply calls a `createOrder()` method in the new `FacadeInteface` class.
+As well, all individual decorations are applied to a `proxyPizza` object, and the `finalPizza` object returned to the user is only updated upon completing the decoration.